© Copyright Robert Cole 1998 - No copying or distributing -Note: Missing graphics

 CHU-KISSAKI.
 KASANE is thick.
 KO-ITAME mix of MOKUME and

-MASAME that runsor MASAME-drawn AYASUGI.
+MASAME that runs or MASAME-drawn AYASUGI.
 HAMON is

 KO-GUNOME TOGARI BA in NIE.
 Known for KOSHI-UTSURI that